tinijs/tinijs/apps/tinijs.dev/content/framework-posts/209 - adding-features/index.md

 }
 ```

-Depend on the patterns you choose to add features to an app, the `AppRoot` plays a role as a host for defining such features (pattern 2 and 3) as we will see in the next section.
+Depend on the patterns you choose to add features to an app, the `AppRootElement` plays a role as a host for defining such features (pattern 2 and 3) as we will see in the next section.

 ## Add future-proof features